Allotropes of boron: α-rhombohedral boron

 α-rhombohedral boron has a unit cell of twelve boron atoms.
 The structure consists of B_{12} icosahedra in which each boron atom has five nearest neighbors within the icosahedron.
 If the bonding were the conventional covalent type then each boron would have donated five electrons.
 However, boron has only three valence electrons, and it is thought that the bonding in the B_{12} icosahedra is achieved by the so-called 3-center electron-deficient bonds where the electron charge is accumulated at the center of a triangle formed by three adjacent atoms.

 The isolated B_{12} icosahedra are not stable, due to the nonuniformity of the honeycomb; thus boron is not a molecular solid, but the icosahedra in it are connected by strong covalent bonds.

 α-tetragonal boron

 Pure α-tetragonal can only be synthesized as thin layers deposited on an underlying substrate of isotropic boron carbide (B50C2) or nitride (B50N2).
 Most examples of α-tetragonal boron are in fact boron-rich carbide or nitrides.

 β-rhombohedral boron

 β-rhombohedral boron has a unit cell containing 105–108 (ideally exactly 105) atoms.
 Most atoms form B12 discrete icosahedra; a few form partially interpenetrating icosahedra, and there are two deltahedral B10 units, and a single central B atom.
 For a long time, it was unclear whether the α or β phase is most stable at ambient conditions; however, gradually a consensus was reached that the β phase is the most thermodynamically stable allotrope.
+It exhibits a Mohs hardness of 9.5, and is one of the hardest pure elements, only surpassed by carbon (as diamond).